 Tests for Triangle Similarity: The Core Methods

 Fortunately, we don't need to prove both angle congruence and side proportionality every time.
-Several shortcuts, or tests, allow us to determine triangle similarity with fewer pieces of information.
-These are the Angle-Angle (AA), Side-Angle-Side (SAS), and Side-Side-Side (SSS) similarity postulates or theorems.
+Several shortcuts, or tests, let us determine triangle similarity with fewer pieces of information.
+These are the Angle-Angle (AA), Side-Angle-Side (SAS), and Side-Side-Side (SSS) similarity postulates or theorems Nothing fancy..

 1. Angle-Angle (AA) Similarity